Strafford Organic Creamery Organic Vanilla Ice Cream

 Well, we are not supposed to use superlatives... but, truly this the best Vanilla Ice Cream on the planet!
 Lightly sweetened cream and vanilla: a match made in heaven.

 Organic milk and cream, organic sugar, organic milk powder, organic egg yolks, organic vanilla extract.

 Remove ice cream from freezer about 5 minutes before serving.
 Enjoy!
-Keep frozen.

 To quote Amy: "We make our ice cream in small batches, one day each week.
 We wouldn't dream of blending our cows' cream with anything but the highest-quality organic ingredients.
 We separate fresh eggs by hand, handpick the mint and black raspberries, grind the coffee just before we brew it into the milk, and basically work our tails off to make the best ice cream imaginable."

 This is the best ice cream I've ever tasted, and the consistency and creaminess are superb.

 We think this is VERY HIGH QUALITY ice cream, and I think it must be the lack of artificial ingredients.
 Yes, it melts easily, but how wonderful that is!
 We appreciate that it has less "vanilla" taste to it than some because it complements, rather than overpowers, the cake or fruit base which we top with this ice cream.
 We stock it now in the freezer because we didn't realize that the cows take maternity leave and we were left last summer without a backup plan!

 Delicious rich taste, nothing artificial and not too sugary.
 You can actually taste fresh cream.Well worth the money.

 April 29, 2018 by Marci

 I had previously tried the ginger ice cream, which was very velvety so decided to try the vanilla.
 While the taste was ok, I found it to be a bit sort of crystalized, which was disappointing.
 It might have just been the pint that I received but it was disappointing.